joeaguilar/mark-state-gen/README.md

  but on the business of the business world.

- A marketing statement is often "performed" at a meeting of other individuals (investors or clients) in an effot to proclaim that the money spent on the marketing team is money well spent for the company and that the progress of whatever project is still running smoothly.
+ A marketing statement is often "performed" at a meeting of other individuals (investors or clients) in an effort to proclaim that the money spent on the marketing team is money well spent for the company and that the progress of whatever project is still running smoothly.